Arthus15/EinsteinGame/ReadMe.md

                 });
 ```
-The reason why I decide to use a Parallel.For instead of a Parallel.ForEach is because with Parallel.For you can in some way control
+The reason why I decide to use a Parallel.For instead of a Parallel.ForEach is because with Parallel.For you can, in some way, control
 the order but it's no efficient.
 Parallel.For controls that no more that the Maximum number of threads is execute at the same time wich
 take this information from the App.Config.
 You also can apreciate the Catch clausure wich can handle EinsteinGameException (Custom Exceptions) and also Exception that I decide
-to control also because some Parse Error could occur and need to be handle.
-Because we are in a loop this exception just catch them and
-rethrow to the external catch wich writes the exception into de Log file and then return a custom Error EinsteinGameDto.
+to control also because some Parse Error could occur and they need to be handle.
+Because we are in a loop this exception just catch them and rethrow to the external catch wich writes the exception into the Log file and then return a custom Error EinsteinGameDto.

 #### 3.1.2 GameCore.cs